stefaniuk/release-template/README.md

 TODO:

-- Does the first version of the image has to be pushed using PAT?
+- Does the first version of the image has to be pushed using PAT to create the namespace?
+(CHECKING)
 - Does it still require App to have Package write permission?
 - `packages: write`
 - ${{ github.token }} or ${{ secrets.GITHUB_TOKEN }}